This map shows the size of Mexico in relation to Falkland Islands (Islas Malvinas).

 More Information about Mexico

-With its 112,468,855 people Mexico is the 11th largest country in the world by population.
-It is the 15th largest country by area with 1,964,375 square kilometers.
-The site of advanced Amerindian civilizations, Mexico came under Spanish rule for three centuries before achieving independence early in the 19th century.
-A devaluation of the peso in late 1994 threw Mexico into economic turmoil, triggering the worst recession in over half a century.
-The nation had been making an impressive recovery until the global financial crisis hit in late 2008.
-Ongoing economic and social concerns include low real wages, underemployment for a large segment of the population, inequitable income distribution, and few advancement opportunities for the largely Amerindian population in the impoverished southern states.
+The site of several advanced Amerindian civilizations - including the Olmec, Toltec, Teotihuacan, Zapotec, Maya, and Aztec - Mexico was conquered and colonized by Spain in the early 16th century.
+Administered as the Viceroyalty of New Spain for three centuries, it achieved its independence early in the 19th century.
+The global financial crisis beginning in late 2008 caused a massive economic downturn the following year, although growth returned quickly in 2010.
+Ongoing economic and social concerns include low real wages, underemployment for a large segment of the population, inequitable income distribution, and few advancement opportunities for the largely indigenous population in the impoverished southern states.
 The elections held in 2000 marked the first time since the 1910 Mexican Revolution that an opposition candidate - Vicente FOX of the National Action Party (PAN) - defeated the party in government, the Institutional Revolutionary Party (PRI).
-He was succeeded in 2006 by another PAN candidate Felipe CALDERON.
-In January 2009, Mexico assumed a nonpermanent seat on the UN Security Council for the 2009-10 term.
+He was succeeded in 2006 by another PAN candidate Felipe CALDERON, but Enrique PENA NIETO regained the presidency for the PRI in 2012.
+Since 2007, Mexico's powerful drug-trafficking organizations have engaged in bloody feuding, resulting in tens of thousands of drug-related homicides.

 Reading about Mexico

-Check out the recommended reading list below for great sources of information on Mexico.
+Check out the recommended reading list below for great sources of information on Mexico